 Saint John’s is a community in which faith and service to others are nurtured and encouraged.
 Our programs serve the needs of a diverse and cosmopolitan community.

-The Service of Evensong is held at 6.00pm on First Sunday of the month, and next on Sunday 5 June.
+The Service of Evensong is held at 6.00pm on First Sunday of the month, and next on Sunday 4 September.
 All choristers are encouraged to rehearse and sing.
-Please ring Tom Baldwin on 0422 120 205 for an audition.

 Work on the West Wall of the church has been completed and necessary geo-technical exploration on the North Transept foundations have been completed.
 We now await a report on possible movement in the foundations and the effect of tree roots on the structure.
 Scoping works for the final stage of the church restoration are proceeding, after which costings for the work will be sought.
 You can make a donation via the St John’s of East Malvern Foundation or directly to the National Trust, specifying your donation is for works on Saint John’s East Malvern.
 Donations to the National Trust over $2 are tax-deductible.
 Call 9571 6616 for further information on how you can contribute to the Restoration Campaign!
 Please give generously!.

 Each week during semester time, Saint John’s organises a support program for overseas students studying at Monash University in Caulfield.
 Up to 75 students attend, for a diverse program that includes everything from learning to play the didgeridoo, circus arts and African drumming, to sports, excursions and wider cultural activities.
 Volunteers are always needed to help organise the nights and to serve food, along with hosting for students dinners each Semester.
 Call Jonathan on 0405 927 280 or email firstname.lastname@example.org.